Category: All posts

 The CNN-DailyMail Dataset consists of over 300,000 unique English-language news articles.
 It supports both extractive and abstractive summarization.
 It was originally designed for machine reading, comprehension, and abstractive question answering.
 The data fields are as follows:

-We will utilize the article field for our hybrid search engine.
-It contains complete information about the incidents.
-Additionally, given that the training set includes over 280,000 articles, we will use a smaller subset of approximately 1,000 articles for this demonstration.
+We'll utilize the article field for our hybrid search engine.
+Given that the training set includes over 280,000 articles, we will use a smaller subset of approximately 1,000 articles for this demonstration.

 Let’s load the dataset from Huggingface🤗